Helmerich & Payne, Inc. (HP): Price and Financial Metrics

 Helmerich & Payne, Inc. (HP) Company Bio

 Helmerich & Payne operates as a contract drilling company in South America, the Middle East, and Africa.
 It provides drilling rigs, equipment, personnel, and camps on a contract basis to explore for and develop oil and gas from onshore areas and fixed platforms, tension-leg platforms, and spars in offshore areas.
 The company was founded in 1920 and is based in Tulsa, Oklahoma.

 HP Price Forecast Based on DCF Valuation

 We started the process of determining a valid price forecast for Helmerich & Payne Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Helmerich & Payne Inc ranked in the 64th percentile in terms of potential gain offered.
-More precisely, our analysis suggests the stock is undervalued by approximately 152% on a DCF basis.
-The most interesting components of our discounted cash flow analysis for Helmerich & Payne Inc ended up being:
+To summarize, we found that Helmerich & Payne Inc ranked in the 47th percentile in terms of potential gain offered.
+We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
+As for the metrics that stood out in our discounted cash flow analysis of Helmerich & Payne Inc, consider:

 - Helmerich & Payne Inc's weighted average cost of capital (WACC) is 11%; for context, that number is higher than 76.88% of tickers in our DCF set.

 - Helmerich & Payne Inc's interest coverage rate -- a measure of gross earnings relative to interest payments -- comes in at -14.58.
 This coverage rate is greater than that of only 5.59% of stocks we're observing for the purpose of forecasting via discounted cash flows.

 - Relative to other stocks in its sector (Energy), Helmerich & Payne Inc has a reliance on debt greater than just 17.16% of them.

 |Terminal Growth Rate in Free Cash Flow||Return Relative to Current Share Price|